Shandao: Difficulty of attaining rebirth

 There are also various hagiographical records concerning Shandao which reflect concerns regarding more complicated requirements for rebirth in the Pure Land, including but not limited to recitation of Amitābha's name on one's deathbed specifically.

 At the same time, Shandao and his disciple Huaigan emphasised that all ordinary beings, no matter their level of attainment, are capable of birth by the power of the Buddha's vows, and that "even the worst evil-doer could say the name of the Buddha and gain immediate access to a glittering Pure Land immediately after death."
 In particular that utterance is interpreted by Shandao as calling "Amitābha Buddha for seven days or even for one day for as little as ten oral invocations or even one oral calling or one contemplation".
 As such, for Shandao, birth in the Pure Land was not for just superior practitioners, but for the lowest kinds of people who have performed "unwholesome acts: the Five Heinous Deeds, the ten evils, and everything that is not good."

 Indeed, Shandao interprets the key passage on the 18th vow in the Infinite Life Sutra as meaning that anyone who, trusting in the Buddha, recites his name ten times, will achieve birth in the Pure Land.
 Shandao writes this even though the Infinite Life Sutra states that the pure land excludes those who have committed the five heinous acts (killing (1) one's father, (2) one's mother, (3) an arhat, (4) harming a Buddha's body, (5) causing a schism in the Buddhist community).
 According to Shandao, this is because the Buddha's infinite compassion and power will save all beings and take them to the Pure Land, even those who have committed the worst offenses.
 As such, he does not take this exclusionary passage literally.

 Works

 Shandao wrote several texts, including Mahayana commentaries.

 Main works

-Shandao's main extant works include:
+Shandao's main extant works are called the "five works in nine fascicles", which are: